 The treatment which your child may have depends on where and how much of their retina has been affected.
 The treatments used for Coats’ disease are laser photocoagulation and cryotherapy (freezing treatment).
 The aim of both these treatments is to stop the retinal capillaries from leaking.
 Most children would have these treatments under a general anaesthetic.

 In more advanced stages of Coats’ disease, where the retinal capillaries have leaked a lot and the large areas of swelling have caused the retina to detach from the back of the eye, the treatment will be aimed at reattaching the retina.
 The type of treatment may vary depending upon how large the detachment is and how long the retina has been detached for.

 The recent research for the treatment of Coats’ disease has looked at the possible use of anti-VEGF drugs, which can be used to prevent the development of new leaking blood vessels.
 These treatments are used regularly in adults for other eye conditions but their use is Coats’ disease is relatively new.
 Coats’ disease usually has to be treated on a very individualised basis and your ophthalmologist will be able to advise whether or not anti VEGF treatment would be an option for your child.
 At the moment this treatment is not available on the NHS, though your ophthalmologist may be able to arrange funding.
 A lot more research may need to be done before they can be used routinely for everyone with Coats’ disease.

 The effect of Coats’ disease on sight will vary from person to person.
 Generally the condition will gradually progress and affect more of the retina.
-For younger children, especially those under 3 years old, the changes to their retina tend to progress more quickly, are difficult to control and are more likely to have a long term effect on visual development.
+For younger children, especially those under three years old, the changes to their retina tend to progress more quickly, are difficult to control and are more likely to have a long term effect on visual development.
 In older children and young adults, Coats’ disease can have a much milder and slower effect on the retina.
 In many cases this progression may stop on its own and may not need any treatment.